Signal Integration with Advanced Webhooks Guide

 Metrics Dashboard

-- There are tabs: Summary, Troubleshooting, Activity Feed.
+- The Metrics page has tabs: Summary, Troubleshooting, and Activity Feed.

 The Retry Queue

-- When an action fails, it may join the Retry Queue.
+- If an action fails, it joins the Retry Queue to be retried (up to three retries).

-- Causes of failure include untagged statuses or a down connection.
+- Causes of failures include untagged registrations or a down connection.

 Replaying a Flow